In this lesson students will:

 - and "abused" as a tool to reinforce divisions among people.

-1. Watch segment 14:45-25;00.
+Watch segment 14:45-25:00 of The Armenian Genocide.
 Before viewing this clip, ask students to divide a page into two columns.
 In one column, students should record any historical facts that they think are important.
 In the other column, students should record any words or images that are especially interesting or disturbing.
 To encourage students to take notes, you might suggest that students record five entries on each column.

 - Describe the source.
 What kind of source is it (an interview, a government document, a journal entry, a newspaper article, etc)?